transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.
 - IBM Blockchain Platform is not supported on OpenShift Online.
 - Mutual TLS is not supported between your applications and your blockchain nodes.
-- You can not use the ESR version of Firefox to log in to the IBM Blockchain Platform console.
+- You cannot use the ESR version of Firefox to log in to the IBM Blockchain Platform console.
 - The free trial cannot be upgraded to the paid version.
 After 30 days, access to the product is removed.
 See [Free trial](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-sw-pricing#ibp-software-pricing-free) for more information.

 ## Before you begin